Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Xiù obliged, and, on a whim, whispered something for Allison alone to hear. *"Wǒ ài nǐ."*

 Allison stretched like a sleepy kitten.
-"Mmm...I dunno what that meant, but it sounded good."
+"Mmm...
+I dunno what that meant, but it sounded good."

 Xiù smiled.
 "It was," she promised.
 ___